Q) At what time in my pregnancy should I begin care with a midwife?

 (Q) What about any medications during my labor or birth?

-(A) There is no routine use of medications in homebirth.
-While most midwives have available medications for emergency situations, there is no routine use of medication at home births.
+(A) There is no routine use of medications in our facility.
+While most midwives have medications available for emergency situations or your specific health needs, there is no routine use of medication at BioBirth.

 (Q)What happens after the birth?

 (A) Immediately following the birth, your baby will remain with you.
-You will never be separated from your baby.
+You will never be separated from your baby without your consent; like to take a shower.
 We will monitor you and your baby for 2-4 hours after the birth.
 More time may be needed for first time mothers or a difficult birth/postpartum event.
-We will then see you again between 24-48 hours after the birth.
+We will see you again between 24-48 hours after the birth.
 You may also make an appointment for a 2 week, 4 week and 6 week visit to make sure you are healing well and breastfeeding is getting off to a good start.

 (Q) What happens to the placenta/afterbirth?

 (A) The choice is yours.
-The placenta was made, just like your baby, from the union of the mother’s egg and the father’s sperm.
+Your placenta does not become the property of BioBirth immediately after it is birthed, it remains yours until you state otherwise.
 The placenta is truly a biological engineering feat that helped create and support your baby until birth.
-Some mothers choose to encapsulate their placenta for consumption to help with increasing breast milk supply, and decreasing postpartum hemorrhage.
-Some parents bury their child’s placenta with a tree to grow as the baby grows.
-Choosing a tree that produces nuts, flowers or fruit the month of the child’s birthday to enjoy year after year will be a reminder of the very special day that your child came into this world
+Some mothers choose to encapsulate their placenta for consumption.
+Some parents bury their placenta with a tree to grow as the baby grows.
+Choosing a tree that produces nuts, flowers or fruit the month of the child’s birthday to enjoy year after year will be a reminder of the very special day that your child came into this world.
+You may also choose not to keep your placenta and allow it to be used for educational purposes at our workshops for intern midwives. www.BioBirthAcademy.com

 (Q) What if you are out of town, on vacation or sick when I go into labor?

-(Q) I had an episiotomy with my hospital births, do you give every mom an episiotomy?
+(Q) I had an episiotomy with my hospital births, do you give every mother an episiotomy?

 (A) Once episiotomies were considered to be a beneficial procedure that would make birth easier for the baby and protect the mother from trauma to the birth canal.
 Episiotomy has been found, in study after study, to be more harmful than beneficial except in a few cases.
 Even so, it continues to be practiced routinely in many hospitals in the U.S. and around the world.
-I may have to give sutures for a small tear about once a year or less.
-It is very rare that I have to do a necessary episiotomy.
+At BioBirth an episiotomy is rarely necessary.

 (Q) Do I need to take my baby to a doctor after the birth?

-(Q) Will my baby have a birth certificate if I have a homebirth?
+(Q) Will my baby have a birth certificate if I have a baby with a midwife instead of a doctor?

 (A) Yes.
-A birth certificate will be filed with the local county clerk’s office within the first five days after your baby is born.
-You can obtain a copy of the birth certificate by going to your local county clerk’s office and requesting one or by going to their website.www.texasonline.state.tx.us/tolapp/ovra/
+A birth certificate will be filed through the state’s TxEver birth certificate filing platform with The Department of State Health Services within the first five days after your baby is born.
+You can obtain a copy of the birth certificate by going to your local county clerk’s office and requesting one or by going to the DSHS website. https://www.dshs.texas.gov/vs/order/online.aspx Frequently asked questions https://www.dshs.texas.gov/vs/faqs/

 Ok I’m ready for an appointment…